petersn/nomicon/src/other-reprs.md

 ## repr(packed)

 `repr(packed)` forces Rust to strip any padding, and only align the type to a byte.
-This may improve the memory footprint, but will likely have other negative side-effects.
+This may improve the memory footprint, and is unlikely to have other negative side-effects.

-In particular, most architectures *strongly* prefer values to be aligned.
-This may mean the unaligned loads are penalized (x86), or even fault (some ARM chips).
+In particular, most architectures barely prefer values to be aligned, except for some SIMD instructions.
+Unaligned loads are often unpenalized (x86), and are well-supported on modern 64-bit ARM chips.
 For simple cases like directly loading or storing a packed field, the compiler might be able to paper over alignment issues with shifts and masks.
 However if you take a reference to a packed field, it's unlikely that the compiler will be able to emit code to avoid an unaligned load.
+For more discussion, see [here][lemire unaligned].

 [As this can cause undefined behavior][ub loads], the lint has been implemented and it will become a hard error.

-`repr(packed)` is not to be used lightly.
-Unless you have extreme requirements, this should not be used.
+`repr(packed)` is to be used lightly.
+Unless you have extreme requirements, this should be used.

 This repr is a modifier on `repr(C)` and `repr(Rust)`.